Chirchirp/Business-Analytics/README.txt

 ------- Instruction on running the projects------------

-Business analytics projects have been developed using python analysis tool.
+Business analytics projects have been developed using Python analysis tools and libraries.

-	-- Please open the module projects using Jupyter Notebook or by us of VS Code.
+	-- Please run the module projects using Jupyter Notebook/VS Code.

 ------ Thank you!